 known, respected, advocated for, and protected.

 - We established EagleWatch, Inc. As a group of volunteers, we introduced visitors to the Wabasha views of wintering bald eagles from an outdoor observation deck along the river.

 - We opened year-round in a small storefront downtown and welcomed our first two Eagle Ambassadors, Harriet and Angel.

 - The National Eagle Center conducts its first annual golden eagle survey to help track the number of golden eagles migrating through the area during the winter months.

-In 2007, in a partnership with the City of Wabasha, we opened this 15,000 square foot interpretive center right on the banks of the Mississippi River.
-From this facility, you can enjoy magnificent views of wild eagles and meet our resident Eagle Ambassadors.
+- In partnership with the City of Wabasha, we opened our 15,000 square foot interpretive center on the banks of the Mississippi River.